-The use of vernacular names to interpret patterns of diversification and spread of major staples has so far been of limited importance in SE Asia, and most attention has been given to rice (e.g. Revel 1988).
-For the Pacific, there has been more effort in relating linguistic data to attested archaeology and Ross et al. (2008) represents an important compilation of reconstructions for plant names relating to the Oceanic languages.
-Hays (2005) has compiled a substantial database of vernacular names for tubers in Irian Jaya, apparently the precursor of a more complete work.
+The use of vernacular names to interpret patterns of diversification and spread of major staples has so far been of limited importance in SE Asia, and most attention has been given to rice (e.g., Revel 1988).
+For the Pacific, there has been more effort in relating linguistic data to attested archaeology and Ross et al. (2008) presented an important compilation of reconstructions for plant names relating to the Oceanic languages.
+Havs (2005) compiled a substantial database of vernacular names for tubers in Irian Jaya, apparently the precursor of a more complete work.
 Unfortunately, his analysis does not cite actual forms, except in passing.
 But to date, the implications of vernacular names for taro have been little explored.
 This paper makes a preliminary attempt to bring together the scattered evidence and to speculate on the significance of its patterns for our understanding of taro diversification.
 It is important to emphasise the linguistics is not biology; the existence of widespread names cannot itself provide evidence for centres of domestication.
 But it does provide pointers to likely regions to explore and it can certainly sustain a narrative for the spread of the cultivated taros.
 In addition, the analysis of vernacular names can provide evidence for semantic switching, in other words, the re-application of names for other plants to taro, or alternatively, the transfer of taro terms to other staples such as rice.
 This in turn provides broader evidence for regional crop history.
 In addition to this, it is often possible to make concrete the sometimes imprecise assignations of linguists; for example, a reconstruction of 'potato' (an Andean crop) for proto-Tibeto-Burman (Matisoff 2003) almost certainly applies to taro.
 It must be added that our knowledge of vernacular names for wild taros and their relatives remains extremely weak; there has surely been a long history of transfer of terms back and forth as populations colonise new ecological and biotic regions.

-The English word 'taro' derives from a Polynesian language, and has become the dominant reference term in Pacific literature.
+The English word 'taro' is derived from Polynesian languages, and has become the dominant reference term in Pacific literature.
 More globally, Colocasia esculenta has a number of names used in the English literature and it is important to reconcile these to ensure that the entire range of sources is captured.
 Taro is usually known as 'cocoyam' in publications on Africa, a name combining koko, a common vernacular term, and 'yam' (Burkill 1985).
-In older Indian literature, taro is often known as 'Caladium' from an outmoded scientific name, Caladium esculentum or as Arum colocasia.
+In older Indian literature, taro is often identified as 'Caladium' or 'Arum', based on the outmoded scientific names, Caladium esculentum and Arum colocasia.
 These are the common names used to refer to them in important compilations such as Watt's (1889-93) Dictionary of the Economic Products of India.
-Both of these names are repeated in quite recent publications such as the Burrow & Emeneau (1984) Dravidian Etymological Dictionary.
-In Northeast India, where amateur linguistics is still dominant, taro is often referred to as 'Caladium' or 'the arum' even in modern publications.
+Both of these names are repeated in quite recent publications such as the Burrow and Emeneau (1984) Dravidian Etymological Dictionary.
+In Northeast India, taro is still often referred to as 'Caladium' or 'the arum' even in modern publications.